How long does it take?

 We will send you a quotation within 48 hours, showing you the cost of creating the ‘master’ artwork for your book, the cost of printing each book, and any recommendations we have about book size and design concepts.
 Once we get going, the creation of the book will take 10-20 working days.
 We are flexible to each author’s working methods so it’s good to discuss the overall project time at the outset and how you like to work.
 Once approved by you, the book will take between 5-10 days to appear on Amazon and other book retailers’ web sites, at which time it will also be available for small print runs for your own copies, and purchase by bookshops.

 You retain copyright.
 We don’t ask you to sign a contract.
 We do ask you to sign a letter attesting that the book is your work and that it is doesn’t contain anything that breaks any laws.

 What are the costs to the author?

 The cost of designing and creating the ‘master’ artwork for your book is the main cost.
 As a rough guide, a 150 page 6×9 inch book will cost £250-£300 when created from a standard wordprocessor file, including a few photos or illustrations.
-This includes cover design and proofing.
-If you want us to edit your book, ask for this separately and we’ll quote a fixed price based on the number of words in your manuscript.
+This design and setup fee pays for the entire publishing process that puts your book on sale worldwide.
+It includes interior and cover design, and proofing until you are happy with the internal pages and the cover.
+If you want us to edit your book before typesetting, ask for this separately and we’ll quote a fixed price based on the number of words in your manuscript.